Don't Follow Game Design Trends

 Most successful genres are built around activities that facilitate play and are inherently exciting: shooting, racing, flying, fighting, role-playing, building, creating, making music, cooperating, exploring, solving, traveling, and more.
 If we can identify what people naturally enjoy, it’s likely to lead to strong game design.

 This also avoids the "chore list" design philosophy, where games revolve around completing tasks padded with artificial motivators.
-In contrast, a fun-centric approach doesn’t need to push players artificially – they’re already motivated.
-The game just needs to enable fun and allow emergent play.
+In contrast, a fun-centric approach doesn’t need to push players through hours of gameplay with quirky game design tricks of the trade.
+Players love a fun activity, they will love the game.
+All it needs to do is allow play - enable people to do what they already love.

-This is how the industry was built initially: trend-setting before there were trends.
+This is how the industry was built initially.
 Early designers started by asking, "What’s fun?" and built games around those ideas.
-They couldn’t ask what made the most money – who would they have asked in the ’70s, ’80s, or ’90s?
+They couldn’t ask what made the most money and what the hot new trends were – who would they have asked in the ’70s, ’80s, or ’90s?
 At the time, no one had yet made millions from games.
-And yet, genres were born, and the industry’s auspicious foundations were laid.
+And yet, all our classic game genres were born, and the industry’s auspicious foundations were laid.
+Their approach worked, and it worked very well.

 Today, however, many studios chase success by hiring massive teams and producing mountains of assets: models, textures, sounds, animations, props, environments, and more.
-A huge share of budgets disappears into this pipeline.
-It's a pipeline that more and more studios find to be a major cost center – major enough to make projects unviable, at least until generative AI might help trim these costs.
-But they don’t need to wait – trend-setting has never been about asset quantity.
-It’s about naturally fun play, wrapped in a game: an idea, a design document, and a simple implementation.
-Assets enhance a fun core; they don't replace it.
-And a fun core alone can go far.
+Generally, a huge portion of the game's budget is sunk into this pipeline.
+In fact, it's a pipeline that more and more studios find to be the primary cost center – large enough to make projects not feasible, at least until generative AI might help trim these costs.
+But they don’t need to wait for AI – trend-setting has never been about asset quantity.
+It’s about naturally fun play, wrapped in a game.

 Two Opposing Views

-There are valid reasons why trend-following persists.
-It’s easier to convince investors with something "battle-tested."
+Even with all that said, there are good reasons why trend-following persists.
+It's easier to convince some investors with something "battle-tested."
 Established IP comes with proven formulas, and changing them is risky.
-Market inertia also sustains the pattern.
+Besides, all of us working on game design want to be more creative than we are, and sometimes it's so nice to just rely on a "trusted" and grounded mechanic that (probably) will work.
+Market inertia also sustains the pattern – many understand the trend-following approach and not the other.
 But it wasn’t always this way.
 And in 2025, given the industry’s state, being a budget-savvy trend-setter might just be the winning strategy once more.